sandrina-p/portfolio_v3/README.md

 - **Deploy**: [Netlify](https://www.netlify.com/)

 ## What's missing:
-Well... let's say we are 80% done and the other 20% will take 80% of the time.
+Well... let's say we are 80% done and the other 20% is taking 80% of the time.

 ### UI/UX
 - [x] Short scroll length of initial morph